KashifAhmad1789/KashifAhmad-dsa/README.md

 # KashifAhmad-dsa
-This repisoteries Contain the practice question of dsa which basizcally we try to solve
+This reposoteries Contain the practice question of dsa which basizcally we try to solve